erichgess/erichgess.github.io/source/_posts/2014-04-16-type-providers-tutorial-part-4.markdown

 Using just the basic `obj` works well enough for a very simple generated type (like the simple integer from part 3).
 However, it becomes a bit of a mess when you want to make anything complicated.

-In this part, we will update our Type Provider to use a more advanced type as our backing type.
+In this part, we will update our Type Provider to use a more advanced type as our base type.
 <!-- more -->
 The ultimate goal of this tutorial is to build a type provider, which takes a schema for a data source and generates a type which matches that schema.
 For example, suppose our data source is a table with 3 columns labeled "Tom", "Dick", and "Harry", all three of integer type.
 Then the type provider shall generate a type with 3 fields labeled "Tom", "Dick", and "Harry" of type `int`.
-To make coding this managable, we will need an underlying type which can keep track of the names of our fields and the values each of each of those fields.
+To make coding this managable, we will need an base type which can keep track of the names of our fields and the values each of each of those fields.

 ### Spring Cleaning
 Tutorials Parts 1 through 3 were all about building up the basic skills and, most importantly, understanding needed to work with Type Providers.
-Learning how to generate a type, how to add methods, properties, constructors, etc.  Through practice and application, hopefully, you get comfortable with erased types and how generated types are built on top of an underlying type.
+Learning how to generate a type, how to add methods, properties, constructors, etc.  Through practice and application, hopefully, you get comfortable with erased types and how generated types are built on top of an base type.

 Looking back at the `Hello` generated type we built in this tutorial; we've got something which is a bit slapdash.
 That's fine for tinkering and learning the basics, but now that we have that under our belt it's time to build an actual (though still only practice) type provider.